JohnGoldsmith/dotnetrdf-wiki/UserGuide-Advanced-SPARQL.md

 * [[Full Text Querying with SPARQL|UserGuide-Full-Text-Querying-With-SPARQL]]
 * [[Advanced SPARQL Operations|UserGuide-Advanced-SPARQL-Operations]]

-There may also be some useful topics for advanced users in the [[Developer Guide]]
+There may also be some useful topics for advanced users in the [[Developer Guide|DeveloperGuide]]

 * [[SPARQL Engine|DeveloperGuide-SPARQL-Engine]]
   * [[Extension Functions|DeveloperGuide-SPARQL-Extension-Functions]]